maxl67/home_assistant/README.md

 The main topics that I am handling with Home-Assistant are:
 ### Presence Detection
 I mainly use bluetooth for device tracking.
-I run Andrew Freyers super cool script (https://github.com/andrewjfreyer/monitor) on 2 Rasperry Pi's to cover the whole appartment.
+I run @andrewjfreyer Andrew Freyers super cool script (https://github.com/andrewjfreyer/monitor) on 2 Rasperry Pi's to cover the whole appartment.
 Some automations will reduce the amount of arrival and departure scans to a minimum.
 Arrival is usually detected within 2-5 seconds, departure in less that a minute.
 Packages:   presence_detection.yaml

 ### Open Doors/Windows